 They’re high-energy dogs, so they’ll need lots of exercise.
-If you can provide this, you’ll have a well-behaved, charming canine that does well with other pets and children alike.
+But, if you can provide this, you’ll have a well-behaved, charming canine that does well with other pets and children alike.

-These sleek dogs don’t like noisy environments and they certainly don’t like being noisy either.
-If you have the space and the time to give them the amount of exercise they need, the Greyhound might be the right quiet dog breed for you.
+These sleek dogs don’t like noisy environments, and they certainly don’t like being noisy either.
+So if you have the space and the time to give them the amount of exercise they need, the Greyhound might be the right quiet dog breed for you.

-Independent and almost cat-like, the Greyhound will quickly become a beloved member of the household.
+Independent and almost cat-like, the Greyhound will quickly become a beloved household member.

 The Newfoundland, or Newfie as their owners affectionately call them, stands up to 30 inches tall and weighs up to 150 pounds.
-While their presence is imposing, you won’t have to worry about the noise they make.
+But, while their presence is imposing, you won’t have to worry about the noise they make.

 Another entry on the list of quiet dog breeds is the Akita.
-This loyal and dignified dog is quite calm and quiet.
+This loyal and dignified dog is relatively calm and quiet.

 Akitas are easy to train and require a medium level of exercise and activity.
 In some ways, they are like a cat – they like to groom themselves and are independent yet loyal.

 The Irish Setter is lovable and loyal with lots of energy even though they’re vibrant and full of life that fortunately doesn’t translate to lots of barking and baying.